explosion/prodigy-ann/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

-# Prodigy-ANN
+# 🏘 Prodigy-ANN

 ![](images/approach.png)

-This repository contains a Prodigy plugin for techniques that involve approximate nearest neighbors to fetch relevant subsets of the data to curate.
+This repository contains a Prodigy plugin for recipes that involve approximate nearest neighbor (ANN) techniques to fetch relevant subsets of the data to curate.
 To encode the text this library uses
 [sentence-transformers](https://sbert.org) and it uses [hnswlib](https://github.com/nmslib/hnswlib) as an index for these vectors.